sydnar0/Reportcard-Generator/README.md

 # Reportcard-Generator
 App made with Tkinter to manage multiple students assignments and grades.
 User can recreate their grading system, edit students' grades and information, and generate a report card with GPA and personal comments.

+You might need to download Tkinter and Ast if it's not working.
 Sorry for the global variables.
 I made this a while ago for school.

 ***TUTORIAL:***